edgelesssys/constellation/docs/docs/reference/cli.md

 ### Options

 ```
-      --config string      path to the configuration file to use for the cluster
   -h, --help               help for up
       --merge-kubeconfig   merge Constellation kubeconfig file with default kubeconfig file in $HOME/.kube/config (default true)
 ```